LeoManrique/leonardomanrique-angular/DEPLOYMENT.md

 1. Your Angular application is hosted on GitHub
 2. You have SSH access to your server
 3. Nginx is configured to serve static files from `/home/lux/docker-containers-config/nginx/sites/leonardomanrique.com`
+4. The deployment user has proper permissions to:
+   - Write to `/home/lux/docker-containers-config/nginx/sites/leonardomanrique`
+   - Execute `systemctl reload nginx` (or nginx reload is handled separately)

 ## GitHub Secrets Setup